-If you tell someone to 'shut up,' you are telling them in an impolite way to be quite.
+If you tell someone to 'shut up,' you are telling them in an impolite way to be quiet.
 Notice the following:

-- She loves talking and almost never shuts up.
+- She loves talking and I always have to shut her up.

 the next thing you know

-We can use this phrase when a situation changes very quickly and we don't have proper time to react.
+We can use this phrase when a situation changes very quickly.
 Notice the following:

-A 'commotion' is a noisy disturbance or unnecessarily loud actions.
+A 'commotion' is a noisy disturbance.
 Notice the following:

-- He made a real commotion when he got home from the bars last night.
+- There was a real commotion outside the bars

 scrapes and cuts

-You get a 'scrape' when a part of your body rubs against something with enough force to remove the top layer of your skin.
-A 'cut' comes when something sharp makes an incision into your skin and makes you bleed.
+You get a 'scrape' when a part of your body rubs against something and removes the top layer of your skin.
+A 'cut' comes when something sharp breaks your skin making you bleed.
 Notice the following:

 Back in those days, it was legal to eat turtles.

-When something is 'legal,' it is permitted by law.
+When something is 'legal,' it is allowed by law.
 Notice the following:

 - Is it legal to smoke in restaurants here?